 Kinn Church is open in summer.
 Kyrkjestova, which is located next to Kinn Church, sells drinks in addition to simple serving when there is a host there.
 Kyrkjestova is usually open from the end of June to the end of August, exact dates and opening times for Kinn Church and Kyrkjestova is somewhat uncertain.
 Therefore, contact Kinn Church for more information and the opening hours of the church and Kyrkjestova.

-Kinnaspelet, Songen ved det store djup, is a historical play with Kinn Church, Kinnaklova and the Atlantic Ocean as mighty backdrops.
+Kinnaspelet, Songen ved det store djup, is a historical play with Kinn Church, Mt Kinnaklova and the Atlantic Ocean as mighty backdrops.
 At the premiere in 1985 and for several years afterwards, the weather was so nice at Kinnaspelet that “Kinnaspel-weather” became a new expression that was introduced both by the participants and the audience from near and far.
 They believed that the person who set it all in motion must have had direct contact with the person who controlled the weather.
 And it was, not surprisingly, the priest himself who had the idea and who took the initiative for the historical play.
 Odd Stubhaug started as parish priest in Kinn Parish in 1974.
 He sowed the seed that same year and was the initiator of what eleven years later became the historic Kinnaspelet.

 The story behind the historical play is the legend of Sunniva and the story of the Selju-men who were supposed to have been both at Selja and at Kinn.
 The central part of the story is connected to Kinn Church and the legend of Borni who built the church, from long before the church was built until after the Reformation and the break with the Roman Catholic Church.

 Kinnaspelet and the performance of Songen ved det store djup was a great success.
 Both the story, the song and the music and the performance in the mighty scenery by the ocean made a big impression on the audience, the press, radio and TV.
 Therefore, Kinnaspelet has been an annual tradition and event ever since its inception.
-The exception was in the years 2020 and 2021 when there was no historic play due to the pandemic.
+The exception was in the years 2020 and 2021 when there were no historic plays due to the pandemic.

 See Flora Turlag’s article about the hike for more detailed information with map description, only in Norwegian language.
 This is a round trip of a total of 4.6 kilometers that takes you about two hours to walk.
-The last part of the hike, from Kinn Church to the quay at Kinn, is about 1.3 kilometers along a gravel road.
+The last part of the hike, from Kinn Church to the pier at Kinn, is about 1.3 kilometers along a gravel road.

 Sunnfjord is situated between the Sognefjord and Nordfjord, and is a great area for nature experiences, culture and activities in beautiful and wild nature.
 Some of the things you can do in Sunnfjord are glacier-hikes, Alpine Ski-touring and Ski Centres, mountain hikes, biking, kayaking and trout fishing on Lake Jølstravatnet and island hopping on the western coast.
 Lake Jølstravatnet is the lifeblood of the 12 villages that are idyllically located down by the lake in Jølster.
 There is a short way to the diversity of what you can see and do in the area around Lake Jølstravatnet and Kjøsnesfjorden.
 Astruptunet in Jølster, with all its contents, the workshop and the equipment that belonged to the painter Nikolai Astrup, is open for guided tours during summer.
 The road over Gaularfjellet takes the traveller into the waterfalls from the mighty Sognefjord.
 The 130 kilometer long drive is exciting and varied and is one of ten National Tourist Routes in western Norway.
 The new viewpoint at Utsikten at the top of Gaularfjellet is one of many great viewpoints along this road which goes between Balestrand in Sogn and Moskog and Sande in Sunnfjord.
 The road is closed during winter.
 Farthest west is the city of Florø with its many islands.
 One of the islands is Kinn with Kinn Church, a stone church from the 12th century.
 There is the annual Kinnaspelet which tells the story of Princess Sunniva from Ireland who escaped from the Viking King Ramn who wanted her as his queen.
 Førde and Florø are cities and municipal centers in Sunnfjord which stretches from the Jostedalsbreen Glacier in the east to the coast and the archipelago in the west.